 This is a basic, all-purpose cheese that can be used in a variety of ways: on crackers, for sandwiches, with fruit for dessert, or just as-is for a quick snack.

-- Once this temperature has been reached, turn the heat off.
+- Turn off heat.
 Sprinkle the starter over the surface of the milk.
-Leave it to rehydrate for 5 minutes, then stir it in with your cheese spoon, using smooth, up-and-down motions until it is thoroughly incorporated.
+Leave it to rehydrate for 5 minutes, then stir it in with a slotted spoon, using smooth, up-and-down motions until it is thoroughly incorporated.
 Cover and maintain the temperature at 88°F for 15 minutes to ripen.

-- Add the diluted rennet slowly and stir in using the same technique used for incorporating the cultures.
-Cover and let the milk sit undisturbed, for 35 to 40 minutes, maintaining the temperature at 88°F.
+- Add the diluted rennet slowly and stir in using the same up-and-down motion.
+Cover and let the milk sit undisturbed for 35-40 minutes, maintaining the temperature at 88°F.

-- Once you have a clean break, cut the curds into 1/2-inch cubes.
-Do not stir, but let the cut curds sit undisturbed for five minutes.
+- Once there is a clean break between curds and whey, cut the curds into ½-inch cubes.
+Do not stir, but let the cut curds sit undisturbed for 5 minutes.

-- Return the pot to low heat, and very heat to 98°F, bringing the temperature up by only about 1°F every 3 to 4 minutes.
+- Return the pot to low heat, and very slowly heat to 98°F, bringing the temperature up by only about 1°F every 3-4 minutes.
 Stir continuously during this heating period to prevent the curds from sticking together (matting), and to cause them to release more whey and shrink to the size of peanuts.